 - 40% rarely or never check the app details before downloading, and 54% rarely or never inspect the T&C’s or permissions being requested during app: Applications that ask for suspicious permissions, like access to contacts, text messages, administrative features, stored passwords, or credit card are usually up to no good.
 Also, if the developer isn’t related to the app’s brand or has a strange appearance or spelling, especially if it’s leveraging a free email service, there is an elevated risk of the app being fraudulent.

 Examples of Suspicious Apps:

-With so many careless users and users lacking mobile security acumen, businesses must take it upon themselves to fight the mobile threat actors fraudulently leveraging their brand.
-Mobile threat actors develop and highjack fraudulent and unauthorized apps designed to divert users, distribute malware, and steal customer or company data are a critical security issue that affects almost every organization.
+With so many careless users and users lacking mobile cyber security acumen, businesses must take it upon themselves to fight the mobile cyber threat actors fraudulently leveraging their brand.
+Mobile cyber threat actors develop and highjack fraudulent and unauthorized apps designed to divert users, distribute malware, and steal customer or company data are a critical cyber security issue that affects almost every organization.

 For an in-depth analysis of mobile behavior, download Appsession: Is our Appetite for Mobile Apps Putting us at Risk?, a RiskIQ Mobile Consumer Report here.
 Find out more about how RiskIQ can help you protect your mobile presence here.

 *The source of RiskIQ’s Blacklists is our collection of internet data, which our collection architecture of virtual users gathers by scanning, crawling, and passive-sensing the internet—including web pages, mobile apps and stores, and a variety of social websites and apps.
 RiskIQ’s crawling technology covers more than 300 million mobile devices, 1.8 billion HTTP sessions, 783 global locations across more than 100 countries, 16 million mobile apps, and 300 million domain records.